 The rate of participation by caregivers was significantly higher in the in-person group compared with the telehealth group, likely due to the need for transportation to appointments.
 However, caregiver satisfaction did not differ in the two groups.
 About 40% of patients and caregivers in both groups reported that they were satisfied with the type of palliative care they were assigned.

-The study started well before COVID, and some patients were initially hesitant about telehealth due to unfamiliarity and discomfort with the technology,” Greer noted.
-But after the pandemic, many did not want to go back to in-person visits.
+The study started well before COVID, and some patients were initially hesitant about telehealth due to unfamiliarity and discomfort with the technology, Greer noted.
+But after the height of the pandemic, many did not want to go back to in-person visits.
 They cited greater convenience, flexible scheduling and less transportation time and cost, especially for those who lived in more remote areas.
 Telehealth can also facilitate the involvement of family members and caregivers.

-Clinicians, on the other hand, suggested that certain patient subgroups could benefit from one method of care delivery over the other, for example those with auditory or visual impairment and those who struggle with the technology.
+Clinicians, on the other hand, suggested that certain patient subgroups could benefit from one method of care delivery over the other—for example, those with auditory or visual impairment and those who struggle with technology.
 Future research will assess whether specific groups might benefit more from telehealth or from in-person care, including evaluations based on age and proficiency with technology.
 The researchers will also evaluate both delivery methods for end-of-life care, in particular patient-clinician communication about care preferences.

 “This large, randomized study demonstrated that telehealth delivery of palliative care is feasible and results in outcomes comparable to in-person care,” Charu Aggarwal, MD, MPH, of the Penn Center for Cancer Care Innovation at the University of Pennsylvania, said in an ASCO news release.
 “The findings underscore the considerable potential for improving access to and broader dissemination of palliative care to improve patient outcomes.”